arnogtr0021/Programming-for-Geographical-Information-Analysis/README.md

 The LSOA boundaries data is collected from: https://www.data.gov.uk/dataset.
 The dataset will be utilized in the spatial visualization step.
 As the data is recorded as shapefile, it will be converted to GeoJSON format before visualization operation.

 # Code Function
 ## Data Cleaning
 Select the crime data and PPFI data in the range of North Yorkshire from the national width and remove the rows with null value in the datasets.
 ## Exploratory Data Description
 An important step before data analysis, which can help the researchers to understand the characteristics of the data.
 A series of bar plots and boxplots are conducted to show the distribution status of the two datasets.
 ## Linear Regression Analysis
 The analysis to study the relationship between crime activities and different factors in North Yorkshire.
 A correlation analysis is ahead of the regression analysis to find the index that have the highest correlation with crime activity for the following analysis.
+The result demonstrates the relationship between the index and crime activity.
+## Long Short-term Model
+The machine learning model is utilized in the study.
+With the support of time-series crime data.
+The model is trained to predict the crime density distribution in North Yorkshire at a LSOA level.
+The model is adjusted and tested multiple times to keep the predicted results at a high precision level.
+## Data Visualization
+Visualize the result of the prediction model and demonstrate the spatial distribution status of two different kinds of data.